wckdrzr/Gaspar/README.md

 In order for your models to be exported, you need to add the `[ExportFor(...)]` decorator to the classes, properties and controller actions you want to export.
 For controllers, you can add to the controller class.
 Properties and Actions within a decorated class can also be decorated to supplement the parent class attribute.

-The attribute has one required parameter `GasparType types`.
-This is the type of export you want, or a group of exports you want.
+The attribute has one required parameter `int types`.
+This is the type of export you want, or a selection of exports you want.
 Use bitwise operators for multiple types, for example:

 - `[ExportFor(GasparType.All)]` to export to all known types.